 Nonetheless, you can still be an extreme minimalist and own more than a few couple of objects.

 To become an extreme minimalist, first, you must know that you shouldn’t declutter in one take.
 Clearing out every room in your house, every drawer, every cabinet and wardrobe, and your mind in a row can be exhausting and will most likely lead you to give up on the change.
+Instead, consider adopting a step-by-step approach, as outlined in our minimalist checklist, to make the process more manageable and rewarding.

 Take a look at our guide on how to become a minimalist as an example of organization.
 It’ll make the process easier and more rewarding.